Neuroinflab/pyEcoHAB/README.rst

 >>> pyEcoHAB.get_solitude(data, config)
 >>> pyEcoHAB.get_dynamic_interactions(data, config, 1000)

-The standart data analysis script used by the Laboratory of Neurobiology with pyEcoHAB.sample_data as an example of the Eco-HAB dataset:
+Standart data analysis script used by the Laboratory of Neurobiology with pyEcoHAB.sample_data as an example of an Eco-HAB dataset:

 >>> import os
 >>> import pyEcoHAB